Faculty and Staff

 Vita (PDF)

-Ann Monroe is Assistant Dean, Director of Assessment, and Associate Professor in the School of Education at the University of Mississippi.
+Ann Monroe is Associate Dean for Student Services and Associate Professor in the School of Education at the University of Mississippi.
 Before her time at UM, Dr. Monroe was a third-grade teacher with the Hamilton County School System in Chattanooga, Tennessee.
 She comes from a family of educators and believes wholeheartedly in the transformative power of teaching and learning.

 Dr. Monroe has received multiple honors from the School of Education, including Outstanding Doctoral Student in Elementary Education, the Outstanding Teacher Award, and the Outstanding Student Service Award.
 She was named the Elsie M. Hood Outstanding Teacher for the University of Mississippi in 2018.
 Dr. Monroe is proud to be on the faculty at UM, where she and her colleagues prepare Mississippi’s next generation of teachers.